tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 In the ‘targets’ section, you can see who the template refers to the Kuberentes specification of the resources to be reviewed by the policy, in this case `object.metadata.labels`.
-You can define the message that you want to be reported if the contraint is violated in the template.
+You can define the message that you want to be reported if the constraint is violated in the template.

 ```
 -